Embird Embroidery Software

 Select both objects (the ring and the mask object).

-Use the main menu > Build > Shaping > Difference command to create new objects that are ring area minus the mask area.
+Use the main menu > Build > Shaping > Difference command to create new objects that represent the ring area minus the mask area.

-Resulting objects are shown on the figure 5.
+The resulting objects are shown in Picture 5.

 Object after subtracting the mask areas